KazuKrawfish/Line_Of_Command/Manual.md

 ### Load Game

-Load game by entering the exact name of the save-game name, minus the "_save.txt" extension.
-To load the auto-save file, which is saved after every turn, enter "auto".
+Load game by selecting the map using the arrow buttons on the side.
+To load the auto-save file, which is saved after every turn, select "auto".

 #
 ## GamePlay